jlstdio/QuantumComputingLearning/README.md

 # QuantumComputingLearning
-This repository is to learn how to do Quantum Computing and how the quantum physic works
+This repository is to archive on learning how to do Quantum Computing and how the quantum physic works

 # Basic QuantumComputing
 > Click here to watch : [Microsoft Research : Quantum Computing for Computer Scientists](https://www.youtube.com/watch?v=F_Riqjdh2oM)